 - The staff who deal with site operations.

 - This is a large group of people, but they only need some basic RMS KPIs to make their decisions.

-One example of the benefit with RMS is reconciliation of equipment and assets.
+One example of the benefit of RMS is the reconciliation of equipment and assets.
 Companies need to be able to compare the stored data versus the actual state on-premise.
 ClickOnSite’s central database stores all the information about the equipment at each site.
 However, the RMS system might say there is no generator at a location.
-Inventory is thus double-check and reconciled in two places: ClickOnSite + the RMS reading.
+Inventory is thus double-checked and reconciled in two places: ClickOnSite + the RMS reading.

 A third example is the ability to cross silos in an organization from having information visible across groups: a person out in the field can see if there is an issue that he/she can take care of while nearby, or a person in the office can send one person to take care of a couple (or few) items, rather than multiple people.

 The ClickOnSite interface is easily usable by anyone, even in the field, and there is no need to log in to a separate system to see the top-level information.